Stian-Lund/millis-for-AVR128DB48/README.md

 # millis-for-AVR128DB48
-This library uses a timer to implement the well known millis() function from the arduino framework on the AVR128DB48 microcontroller.
-The library uses the TCA0 timer to implement this functionality.

 This library provides an implementation of the Arduino-style `millis()` function for the **AVR128DB48** microcontroller.
 It uses the **TCA0** timer to keep track of elapsed milliseconds.

 ## How to use